Electron Engine ™

 Needle damping Setting

-Too much damping gives loss of high frequency, and loss of stereo information.
+Too much damping gives loss of high frequency, and loss of stereo information, which is embedded mainly in the high frequency range.
 That is because faster needle movements (as needed for high frequency) get damped a lot more.
 The stereo information is coded in the vertical needle movement, which get damped just as well.

-Not enough damping leads to reduced groove contact during loud sound parts, which is a form of distortion, and loss of stereo information as well.
-In severe cases it can even cause the needle to skip some grooves with very loud music parts.
+Not enough damping leads to reduced groove contact during loud sound parts, which is a form of distortion.
+Because of the V-shape of the groove, the needle will be forced a little bit higher up in the groove, which is not where it should be.
+In severe cases it can even cause the needle to skip a groove with very loud music parts.
 This is mistakenly judged sometimes as a bad adjustment of the tone arm.
+Though increasing the needle pressure may also help, you would be curing it at the wrong place.

 Damping